jSagvold28/HabitRank/README.md

 # HabitRank
 Habit rank is a habit tracker that is a funner habit tracker to use.
 This habit tracker uses points and ranks when you preactice the skill you get more points added to you.

-# Navi CLI
-Navi is a command-line interface application.
-Navi CLI helps you with applications.
-Navi CLI is a lot like Google in a lot of ways, in terms of the apps Navi CLI is alot like Google.

 ## Features:
 [comming later]